ethersphere/ethswarm-blog-hugo/content/foundation/posts/bonding-curve-how-to-vote.md

 5. Bonding Curve voting AMA \
 [https://blog.ethswarm.org/foundation/2024/bonding-curve-voting-ama/](https://blog.ethswarm.org/foundation/2024/bonding-curve-voting-ama/)

-There is still plenty of time to vote.Voting closes on April-25-2024, at 11:59 PM UTC.
+There is still plenty of time to vote.
+Voting closes on April-25-2024, at 11:59 PM UTC.

 Be cautious when connecting your wallet to online platforms.
 Ensure you are on the official Snapshot voting page for Swarm: